Gar Trinring Tsendro: Career

-After his elder brother Tsenye Dompu succeeded the Lönchen, he was sent to the newly conquered 'A-zha.
+After his elder brother Tsenye Dompu succeeded the Lönchen, he was sent to the newly conquered Azha.
 In the spring of 670, Tibet attacked the remaining Chinese territories in the western Tarim Basin.
-The Chinese general Xue Rengui with 50 thousand soldiers returned to 'A-zha, and fought Trinring's 400 thousand soldiers by the Dafei River.
+The Chinese general Xue Rengui with 50 thousand soldiers returned to Azha, and fought Trinring's 400 thousand soldiers by the Dafei River.
 The Tibetan Empire suffered huge loses as a result of this battle.